SoullessSapo/ARSW-Real-Time-Translation-Web-Application-for-Meetings/README.md

 - [ ] Conversation and translation history is accessible to the user.
 - [ ] The UI is responsive and works on both desktop and mobile browsers.
 - [ ] The app supports at least 5 major languages in the initial version.
-- [ ] Data privacy and security is guaranteed.
 - [ ] The app works correctly on major browsers (Chrome, Firefox, Edge).

 ## Contributing